List of Ryder Cup broadcasters: Play-by-play/anchors

 In the United States, coverage of 2006's first day was recorded live, but presented on tape-delay by USA Network.
 Bill Macatee hosted from the 18th tower.
 On Saturday, NBC Sports presented coverage on tape, but recorded live.
 NBC then aired the singles live on Sunday morning.
 Dan Hicks and Johnny Miller hosted from the 18th tower, Gary Koch and Bob Murphy called holes, while on-course reporters were Mark Rolfing, Roger Maltbie, and Dottie Pepper.
 To provide a European perspective, NBC used former European team player Nick Faldo as a guest analyst on the Saturday afternoon session.
-Faldo had worked in the same role for NBC at the 2002 Ryder Cup, and at the time of the 2006 edition was in between jobs, having worked as an analyst for ABC Sports from 2004-2006,but having signed with CBS Sports for 2007 and beyond.
+Faldo had worked in the same role for NBC at the 2002 Ryder Cup, and at the time of the 2006 edition was in between jobs, having worked as an analyst for ABC Sports from 2004 to 2006, but having signed with CBS Sports for 2007 and beyond.

 All 2008 matches were covered live in the United States.
 ESPN handled Friday coverage.
 Mike Tirico and Andy North hosted from the 18th tower, with Curtis Strange calling holes, and on-course reporters Billy Kratzert and Judy Rankin.
 With Azinger, ESPN's lead analyst, captaining the U.S. team, North was moved to the booth to fill Azinger's seat.
 NBC Sports covered the weekend action, with Dan Hicks and Johnny Miller hosting from the 18th tower, Gary Koch and Bob Murphy calling holes, and on-course reporters Mark Rolfing, Roger Maltbie, and Dottie Pepper.

 All 2010 matches were covered live in the United States, a first for a Ryder Cup in Europe.
 ESPN handled Friday coverage.
 Mike Tirico and Paul Azinger hosted from the 18th tower, with Curtis Strange, Peter Alliss, and Sean McDonough calling holes, and on-course reporters Andy North, Billy Kratzert and Judy Rankin.
 Scott Van Pelt and Tom Weiskopf handled recaps during coverage.
 Most of ESPN's coverage was rained out on Friday, with a 7-hour rain delay during the middle of the day.
 NBC Sports covered the weekend action, with Dan Hicks and Johnny Miller hosting from the 18th tower, Gary Koch calling holes, and on-course reporters Mark Rolfing, Roger Maltbie, and Dottie Pepper.
 USA Network aired coverage of the singles live on Monday morning.
 The coverage was produced by corporate sibling NBC, with NBC's announcers being used on the telecast.